 If you prefer, you may write a letter and request the Board cancel your license.
 It will be cancelled immediately if you are not the subject of a Board investigation or disciplinary proceeding.
 You will no longer receive renewal reminders from the Board once your license has been cancelled.

 With a Retired Status, you can no longer practice medicine or prescribe medications.
 However, you may do volunteer work as a physician a maximum 10 hours a week.
 Renewal fees and CME requirements are waived with a Retired Status, but you are required to renew every two years.
-A renewal form will be mailed to you in November of the year you are due to renew.

 Continuing medical education activities sponsored by an AOA accredited Category 1 CME sponsor and are limited to the following.
 For further details, see AOA’s CME Guide.